TechGrounds-Cloud8/cloud8-benbui797/03_Networking_1/NTW-06_Subnetting.md

 - 1 private subnet with atleast 15 hosts.
 Only accessable within the LAN.
 - 1 private subnet with atleast 30 hosts (excluding NAT gateway).
 This network should have internet access.
 - 1 public subnet with a internet gateway.
 This subnet needs to be able to place atleast 5 hosts (excluding the internet gateway)

+A network of this size would probably fall under Class C, so the default mask is 255.255.255.0 (/24)
+We need atleast 3 seperate networks, so that means we need to borrow 2 bits 255.255.255.192 (/26)

+/26 allows for 62 hosts (64 minus 2) on 4 seperate networks, which meets the demands (and room for another network in case of growth).